EasyPost/easy-ui/documentation/specs/Select.md

    */
   isLabelEmphasized?: boolean;
   /**
-   * Whether the element should receive focus on render.
-   * @default false
-   */
-  autoFocus?: boolean;
-  /**
    * Size affects the overall size of the select field, but it also influences
    * the size of iconAtStart.
    * @default md
    */
-  size?: SelectSize;
+  size?: SelectFieldSize;
   /** The content to display as the label. */
   label: ReactNode;
   /** Error text that appears below select field. */ errorText?: ReactNode;
   /** Helper text that appears below select field. */ helperText?: ReactNode;
+  /** Temporary text that occupies select field when it is empty. */ placeholder?: string;
-  /** Left aligned icon on select field. */ iconAtStart?: IconSymbol;
+  /** Left aligned icon on input. */ iconAtStart?: IconSymbol;
-  /** Method that is called when the open state of the select field changes. */ onOpenChange?: (isOpen: boolean) => void;
-  /** Sets the open state of the select field. */ isOpen?: boolean;
-  /** The currently selected key in the collection (controlled). */ selectedKey?: Key | null;
-  /** The initial selected key in the collection (uncontrolled). */ defaultSelectedKey?: Key;
-  /** Handler that is called when the selection changes. */ onSelectionChange?: (key: Key) => any;
-  /** The contents of the collection. */
-  children: CollectionChildren<T>;
-  /** The item keys that are disabled.
-These items cannot be selected, focused, or otherwise interacted with. */ disabledKeys?: Iterable<Key>;
 };

+type SelectFieldAttributeProps = {
+  /** Label props associated with field. */ labelProps?: DOMAttributes<FocusableElement>;
+  /** Helper text props associated with field. */ helperTextProps?: DOMAttributes<FocusableElement>;
+  /** Error text props associated with field. */ errorTextProps?: DOMAttributes<FocusableElement>;
+  /** Field value props. */
+  valueProps?: DOMAttributes<FocusableElement>;
+};

+type SelectFieldProps = BaseSelectFieldProps & SelectFieldAttributeProps;
 ```

 ### Anatomy

 The `Select` component's behavior and accessibility implementation will be handled by React Aria's `useSelect` hook.
 State managment will be handled by React Stately's `useSelectState` hook.
-To handle the associated dropdown menu, `OverlayContainer` and `usePopover` will be used from React Aria.
-The implementation for the menu will take heavy inspiration from Easy UI's `MenuOverlay`.
+To handle the associated listbox, `OverlayContainer`, `useListBox`, and `usePopover` will be used from React Aria.
+For the options, `useOption` will be used from React Aria.
+The `Select` component will also support sections and will use `useListBoxSection` and `useSeparator` from React Aria.
+The implementation for the listbox will take heavy inspiration from Easy UI's `MenuOverlay`.

 ### Example Usage